AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 open count.txt and based on the lowest class number we subsampled each class to this number using [seqtk](https://github.com/lh3/seqtk) tool.

+In our case, it was the GV clade with 185,207 seq.
 ```python
 for file in *.fasta ; do seqtk sample -s185207 $file 185207  > sample_$file.fa ; done
 ```